JaiJaveria/Computer_Networks/README.md

 - This Project involved using tools like traceroute, ping, wireshark to understand how Internet Architecture is laid out and understand its intricacies.

 ## Assignment 2: Packet Trace Analysis
 - This Project involved inspecting network traffic using tools like Wireshark and the Chrome developer tools.
-I had to analyze the packet traces of loading website like [CSE, IITD], [IndianExpress] and [NYTimes].
+I had to analyze the packet traces when loading websites like [CSE, IITD], [IndianExpress] and [NYTimes] and watching streaming services like Youtube, MS Teams and Facebook.

 ## Assignment 3: File Download Manager
 - In this, I had to write a program that could download a file from servers under different settings.